Flash Reading Series

 Find the archive of readings here.

-In these continued changing times, ARC has taken the idea of a poetry festival and spread it out over a semester, online.
-The theme for Poetry & the Senses this past year has been emerge/ncy, and extends into the idea of voices we want to carry with us in imperiled times.
-We are interested in what is emergent or birthed at times of crisis, the voices that become maps, guideposts, and sustenance along the way.
+In the continued changing times surrounding the COVID-19 pandemic, ARC took the idea of a poetry festival and spread it out over a semester, online.
+The theme for Poetry & the Senses during spring of 2021 has been emerge/ncy, and extended into the idea of voices we want to carry with us in imperiled times.
+We were interested in what is emergent or birthed at times of crisis, the voices that become maps, guideposts, and sustenance along the way.

-The theme for 2021 is emerge/ncy.
-Motivating questions include, what kinds of poetic modes of address might be recruited in times of global catastrophe?
+The theme for spring 2021 was emerge/ncy.
+Motivating questions included, what kinds of poetic modes of address might be recruited in times of global catastrophe?
 How does poetry help us think through and within crisis?
 “Emergency” implies urgency, sudden harm, life-threatening violence, and extreme circumstances, but embedded within it is the word “emergence;” suggesting rebirth and new beginnings.
 How can we understand moments of emergency as catalysts for renewal, as ruptures that signal massive—if painful—change?

-In case you missed them, we are carrying the larger monthly readings online for the entire semester!
+In case you missed them, we carried larger monthly readings online for the entire semester as well!

-Links to ARC YouTube pages are provided on each event listing.
+Links to ARC YouTube pages are provided on each past event listing.

-Please check out February’s reading with Safia Elhillo, Hieu Minh Nguyen, and Craig Santos Perez, and March’s conversation with Terrance Hayes and Simone White.
-On April 26, we hope you join us for a reading with Mei-mei Berssenbrugge.
-The series ends with the Poetry & the Senses Fellow Reading on May 10, featuring: reelaviolette botts-ward, Vethea Cole, Elizabeth Feng, Sara Mumalo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
-Tune in to celebrate ARC’s eight dynamic fellows and the work they have created during their spring 2021 fellowship.
+Please check out February 2021’s reading with Safia Elhillo, Hieu Minh Nguyen, and Craig Santos Perez, and March 2021’s conversation with Terrance Hayes and Simone White.
+On April 26, we hosted a reading with Mei-mei Berssenbrugge, Nathalie Diaz, and Aja Monet.
+The series ended with the Poetry & the Senses Fellow Reading on May 10, featuring: reelaviolette botts-ward, Vethea Cole, Elizabeth Feng, Sara Mumalo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
+Tune in to celebrate ARC’s eight dynamic fellows and the work they created during their spring 2021 fellowship.